oVirt/ovirt-site/source/feature/remove-dc-entity-network.html.md

 ##### /ovirt-engine/api/datacenters/<dc_id>/qoss

-*   Should become top level collection- /ovirt-engine/api/qoss
+*   Should become cluster level collection- /ovirt-engine/api/qoss
+*   Copy to cluster action should be added.

 ### Benefit to oVirt